ErpNetDocs/winclient/introduction/barcode-commands/fast-commands.md

 # Fast barcode panel commands

-For convenience, there is a predefined command list with ‘easy-access’ commands that are recognized by the Barcode panel.
+For convenience, there is a predefined command list with ‘easy-access’ commands that are recognized by the *Barcode* panel.

-- The full list is available in the @@name client through the **Command list button** in the **Barcode tab**.
+- The full list is available in the @@name client through the **Command list** button in the Barcode tab.

 - The list contains fast command codes/strings and their corresponding barcode labels i.e. the commands can be entered manually or scanned from the barcode labels.